Plainsong Farm is in transition!

 God brought Plainsong Farm into being, and we wanted to honor God in the work.
-Rather than setting up a new 501(c)3 separate entity, we opted to come fully under the umbrella of the Episcopal Diocese of Western Michigan.
+We are in the process of creating a new non-profit and in in the meantime we are coming fully under the umbrella of the Episcopal Diocese of Western Michigan.
 In March 2017 the Diocesan Council passed a Memorandum of Understanding allowing the farm to function as a ministry of the diocese.
-We’re still working out the details (moving bank accounts, etc.), but we expect all our operations to be held under this non-profit entity very soon.
+We’re still working out the details (moving bank accounts, etc.), but all our operations are now officially on a non-profit basis.

 We mail once a month with updates from the farm and ministry and information about programs and events.
 We don't share your address.